FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4: Produce/11-Accessibility/11-Checking_accessibility.md

 ### Accessibility checking

-Checking for accessability of all generated learning content for learners is **required** if you are following the FAIR-by-design methodology.
+Checking for accessibility of all generated learning content for learners is **required** if you are following the FAIR-by-design methodology.

 Most of the success criteria and requirements of the accessibility standards can be programmatically checked using a special tool for these purposes.